CartoDB/documentation/app/content/carto-user-manual/overview/getting-started.md

 #### Create a tileset

 {{% bannerNote title="AVAILABLE FOR BIGQUERY, SNOWFLAKE, REDSHIFT AND POSTGRESQL CONNECTIONS" type="tip" %}}
-Creating tilesets is currently available from BigQuery, Snowflake and PostgreSQL connections.
+Creating tilesets is currently available from BigQuery, Snowflake, Redshift and PostgreSQL connections.
 Support for Databricks connections will come soon.
 {{%/ bannerNote %}}

 <!-- {{% bannerNote title="ONLY FOR BIGQUERY AND CARTO DATA WAREHOUSE CONNECTIONS" type="tip" %}}